 IATAN is a non-profit and its mission is to promote professionalism, administer meaningful and impartial business standards, and provide cost-effective products and services that benefit the travel industry.

 Through the use of its informational and other resources, IATAN provides a vital link between the supplier community and the U.S. travel distribution network.

 TOP members pledge themselves to conduct their business with integrity; treat travel agents in a courteous and professional manner; and strive to perform to the travel agent’s expectations.

 ASTA is the world’s largest association of travel professionals.
-Members include travel agents and the companies whose products they sell such as tours, cruises, hotels, car rentals, etc. It is the leading advocate for travel agents, the travel industry, and the traveling public.
+Members include travel advisors and the companies whose products they sell such as tours, cruises, hotels, car rentals, etc. It is the leading advocate for travel advisors, the travel industry, and the traveling public.
 The ASTA logo is recognized around the world as a symbol of professionalism and integrity.
-It’s a sign of membership in ASTA, the professional affiliation most often endorsed by the media when recommending how to find a reliable travel agent.
+It’s a sign of membership in ASTA, the professional affiliation most often endorsed by the media when recommending how to find a reliable travel advisor.